lmontero18/lmontero18/README.md

 # 👨🏽‍💻Luis Montero

-**`Software Engineering Student`**
+**`Software Full Stack Developer`**

-I'm a Computer Science student from Costa Rica trying to get enough knowledge to build my way up to be a Full Stack Developer.
-Currently I'm finishing my first year of degree in ULACIT.
-I've been working in little projects due to different courses that I've complete, but for me its not enough with the projects that I did, so I'm looking for some new areas to experiment and practice my programming skills so I can achive my goal.
+I'm a Junior Full Stack Developert from Costa Rica trying to get enough knowledge to build my way up to be a great developer Currently I' finish my bachealor degree in ULACIT.
+I've been working in several projects due to different courses and internships that I've complete, but for me its not enough with the projects that I did, so I'm looking for some new areas to experiment and practice my programming skills so I can achive my goal.
 ---

 ### 💻 Lenguages